-As 10 points means a country has a low corruption level, and equates to a high level of corruption, at 3.4 Thais and Thailand don’t have much to be proud of now, do they?
+As 10 points means a country has a low corruption level, and 4 equates to a high level of corruption, at 3.4 Thailand is very low down the list.

-From the police taking bribes for not giving traffic tickets, to politicians lining their own pockets with money meant for flood control projects, and others giving out contracts for the poorly-built-because-of-kickbacks Suvarnabhumi Airport, most segments of Thai socidety are involved.
+From the police taking bribes for not giving traffic tickets, to politicians lining their own pockets with money meant for flood control projects, and others giving out contracts for the poorly-built-because-of-kickbacks Suvarnabhumi Airport, many segments of Thai socidety are involved.

 In fact, don’t be surprised if, in the 2012 Corruption Perception Index Thailand has fallen even lower.